djedou/duid-app/README.md

 # Working from crates.io
 ## Install
-NB: Not yet on crates.io, so please don't use those commands.
+NB: Not yet on crates.io.
 ```
 cargo install cargo-duid-app
 ```